Optimal heteroskedasticity testing in nonparametric regression: Introduction

+The celebrated work of White \cite{white_heteroskedasticity-consistent_1980} proposes, in addition to a renowned heteroskedasticity correction for standard errors, a test for heteroskedasticity.
+Notably, no particular form of the heteroskedasticity is assumed.
+However, as White notes, the test he proposes requires that the linear model is correctly specified.
+In other words, if the statistician, who is agnostic about model specification, rejects the null hypothesis, then it can only be concluded that either there is heteroskedasticity present or the model is misspecified.
+If, however, the statistician is willing to assume the correctness of the linear model, then the presence of heteroskedasticity can be reasonably concluded.
+Thus, the impressive results of White \cite{white_heteroskedasticity-consistent_1980} are tightly tied to the linear model in the context of heteroskedasticity testing.

-An old, intuitive idea is to examine the residuals after fitting an estimator developed for homoskedastic models.
-The early literature considered special cases for the mean function (e.g. linear) and the variance function (e.g. parametric family or tied to \(f\) by a link function) \cite{bickel_using_1978, white_heteroskedasticity-consistent_1980,harrison_test_1979,koenker_robust_1982}.
+Since this early work, the literature has matured beyond the linear model.
+In a broad regression setting, an old and intuitive idea is to examine the residuals after fitting an estimator developed for homoskedastic models.
+The early literature considered special cases for the mean function and the variance function (e.g. parametric family or tied to \(f\) by a link function) \cite{bickel_using_1978, white_heteroskedasticity-consistent_1980,harrison_test_1979,koenker_robust_1982}.
 When parametric forms are imposed, score-based tests are also natural \cite{cook_diagnostics_1983,breusch_simple_1979}.
 In the fully nonparametric case, a residual-based diagnostic was first proposed by Eubank and Thomas \cite{eubank_detecting_1993}, though their statistic requires choosing weights based on possible forms for the unknown variance function.
 After estimating a putative variance from residuals as if homoskedasticity was in force, Zheng \cite{zheng_testing_2009} constructed a test statistic by applying kernel-smoothing to the difference between the squared residuals and the estimated putative variance.
 A different method based on an empirical process from residuals has also been proposed \cite{chown_detecting_2018}.

 An alternative to residual-based methods are those based on difference sequences (or pseudoresiduals) \cite{gasser_residual_1986,hall_asymptotically_1990}.
 Such methods use differences between neighboring responses to examine the variance function, relying on the smoothness of \(f\) to assert the corresponding mean differences are small and do not pose too big a nuisance.
 Employing these differences, empirical process methods have been developed in special cases \cite{dette_new_2007,dette_simple_2009}.
 In the fully nonparametric case, the most developed residual-based results are due to \cite{dette_testing_1998,dette_consistent_2002}.